Chapter 1 – MURDER

 “Why do we even need them?”
 Jennett asked, confused.

-"Because they actually have gold sitting in their vaults, and we don't," Dunlop explained impatiently.
-"When we manipulate gold prices on computer screens, it makes people want to buy real, physical gold, especially in countries like India and China.
-Someone has to provide that real gold when people demand it, or our whole scheme collapses."
+“Because they actually have gold and we don’t,” Dunlop explained impatiently.
+“When we artificially reduce paper gold prices on computer screens, some people go out and buy real, physical gold, especially in countries like India and China.
+Someone has to provide it or our trading scheme collapses.”

-"But they said no. Something about the US Treasury not signing some papers..."
+“But they said no. Something about the US Treasury not signing the papers…”

-Dunlop sighed and decided to spell it out for his dim cousin.
+Dunlop sighed and decided to spell it out for his dim-witted cousin.

-"Think of it like borrowing your neighbor's car," Marcus explained to his confused cousin.
-"The Bank of England has gold that belongs to lots of different people—small countries, wealthy families, other banks.
+“Think of it like borrowing your neighbor’s car,” Marcus explained.
+“The Bank of England has gold that belongs to lots of different people.
+Small countries, wealthy families, other banks.
 These people think their gold is safely locked away, but the Bank of England secretly lends it out to us.
-If we can't pay it back, the U.S. government promises to replace it with America's gold from Fort Knox.
-It's like having your rich uncle co-sign a loan.
-The paperwork gets handled through a Swiss bank that specializes in keeping these deals secret."
+If we can’t pay it back, the U.S. government promises to replace it with America’s gold from Fort Knox.
+It’s like having your rich uncle co-sign a loan.
+The paperwork gets handled through a Swiss bank that specializes in keeping these deals secret.”

 “But who actually owns all this gold?”